 Studies have shown that exercise and sports performances that last more than 90 min. can improve if we ingest caffeine.
 Experiments have shown that athletes consuming small amounts of caffeine could train up to 30% longer than those who took the placebo.
 In the beginning, it was believed it was due to caffeine increased the conversion of fat and thereby saved on glycogen for later in the training.
 But later they found that caffeine prevents the increase in the neurotransmitters associated with fatigue during training so that you do not notice fatigue.

-Although coffee often has a bad reputation as supplements among athletes due to their dehydrating and diuretic effects, studies have shown that consumption of caffeine before training neither increase’s urination or dehydration, possibly due to high levels of adrenaline that interfere with caffeine’s normal influence on the kidneys.
+Although coffee often has a bad reputation as supplement among athletes due to its dehydrating and diuretic effects, studies have shown that consumption of caffeine before training neither increase’s urination or dehydration, possibly due to high levels of adrenaline that interfere with caffeine’s normal influence on the kidneys.
 The next question is how much do you need to get a performance-enhancing effect?
 A rule of thumb that has been useful in practice is 4 mg of caffeine per.
 Kg. body weight one hour before you run, or approximately 2-3 cups of coffee for most people.

 Is a naturally occurring substance in the body, which plays a role in keeping the cartilage healthy and reduce wear on the joints.
 Many athletes have adopted the idea of taking extra glucosamine as supplements to prevent or ease joint problems and rheumatism.
 A study has shown a marked improvement in pain tolerance after taking Glucosaminesulfat.
 One study found that an intake of 2000 mg daily for 12 weeks showed pain relief and improved functions of the joints from 88% of persons who suffer from knee pains.
 Other studies suggest that a dose of 1000 – 1500 mg a day is enough.